ViLBias: Detecting and Reasoning about Bias in Multimodal Content: Introduction

 Existing benchmarks for news and social media bias remain limited, with most focusing on text-only signals.
 Resources such as MBIB \cite{wessel2023introducing}, BABE \cite{spinde2022neural}, and related corpora \cite{rodrigo2024systematic} emphasize textual bias.
 Multimodal datasets (e.g., NewsBag \cite{NewsBag2020dataset}, MMFakeBench \cite{liu2024mmfakebench}, FakeNewsNet \cite{shu_fakenewsnet_2020}) primarily address misinformation rather than \emph{framing} bias.
 Current research shows three gaps: (i) most benchmarks target fake news/misinformation rather than framing bias; when bias is considered, resources are predominantly \emph{text-only} and multimodal bias benchmarks are scarce; (ii) most resources are \emph{label-only}, lacking rationales or evidence, which precludes evaluation of \emph{reasoning quality}; and (iii) scalable, audited annotation protocols (e.g., LLM-as-annotator with human validation) are uncommon, limiting dataset size and consistency.
-These gaps motivate benchmarks that integrate textual and visual dimensions of bias and evaluate both \emph{closed-ended} classification and \emph{open-ended} reasoning.
+These gaps motivate benchmarks that integrate textual and visual dimensions of bias and evaluate both \emph{closed-ended} classification and \emph{open-ended} reasoning (visual question answering (VQA)-style).
+A comparison with state-of-the-art (SOTA) bias-detection benchmarks is provided in Table~\ref{tab:bias_sota_benchmarks}.